 Makhan Chicken and Fish Corner

-It was my last night in Amritsar and I needed a beer (don’t forget it was birthday too!).
+It was my last night in Amritsar and I needed a beer (don’t forget it was my birthday too!).
 A catholic is always going to hunt for her beer and chicken and fish meals.
 It can get tricky to find non-vegetarian food in Amritsar.
-I found Makhan Corner to be quite popular for its golden fried fresh water fish, although it’s equally popular to grab a beer.
+I found Makhan Corner to be quite popular for its golden fried fresh-water fish, although it’s equally popular to grab a beer.
 The fish in my opinion wasn’t the best I had eaten, but you should definitely try the mutton masala which is out of the world.
 It’s creamy, smoky, spicy and goes excellent with the beer.

 What to see in Amritsar